Brood XIX

 Illinois presents a particular challenge for understanding periodical cicada biology, because it contains both 13 and 17 year life cycles, all 7 currently recognized species, and five separate broods, some of which include disjunct populations.

 Stannard (1975) published a map of all Illinois periodical cicada broods.
-Standard’s map of Brood XIX includes a small northern disjunct that is instead a part of Brood III, and his delineation of the brood boundary in Adams, Brown, Hancock, and Schuyler includes areas that are also part of Brood III.
+Stannard’s map of Brood XIX includes a small northern disjunct that is instead a part of Brood III, and his delineation of the brood boundary in Adams, Brown, Hancock, and Schuyler includes areas that are also part of Brood III.
+In DeWitt County Stannard attributed populations to 17-year Brood III, but they belong to Broods XIX and XXIII instead.

 Reproductive Character Displacement